GoogleWebComponents/google-signin/README.md

-untitled-element
+gplus-sign-in
 ================

-See the [component page](http://polymerlabs.github.io/untitled-element) for more information.
+See the [component page](http://polymerlabs.github.io/gplus-sign-in) for more information.